QuestNetwork/quest-ocean-js/README.md

 ## Description

-Unified API for PubSub Processes on the QuestNetwork dStack.
+Unified API for PubSub Processes on the QuestNetwork dStack, like [Quest Dolphin JS](https://github.com/quest-dolphin-js).

 ## Installation & Usage

 ``npm install @questnetwork/quest-ocean-js@0.9.2``

 We recommend to use our [quest-cli](https://github.com/QuestNetwork/quest-cli) to test and build the package.
 Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
 It's much nicer!